 6. Not to pick on the Air Force, but some of the data about budget cut effects are most headline worthy relative to the Air Force.
 Here is a factoid that didn't make much news ink, but illustrates the effects of the nearly 25% budget cuts imposed on the armed forces in recent years.
 The B52 bombers of the Air Force now average 53 years of age.
 That would be ancient for a still serving Navy war ship, and war ships are made of much sterner stuff than air planes.

 This is just a glimpse into the real state of our armed forces under the Obama administration and after bearing the brunt of Republican administered "Sequestration".
 The first and most important role of the Federal government is the defense of the nation.
 We face hostile and rising would be peer powers in China, and Russia, as well as the constant Islamic terror threat and engagements with such Islamic terror organizations as ISIS.
 Yet the civilian authorities in Washington of both parties are failing us by any measure in terms of the national defense.
-Apparently, the President is a relatively open ally of the Islamic terrorists, and not very interested in competition with socialists states.
+Apparently,Obama is a relatively open ally of the Islamic terrorists, and not very interested in competition with socialists states.
 But even the Republicans in Congress appear clueless allowing the lion's share of budget cutting to fall on our military.

 We think this explains a lot.
 The Republican party nearly split in two over the Trump juggernaut.
 The elite of the party seems to think a lot like the "moderate" democrats.
 The rank and file want someone who knows the magic words "you're fired" Cut from foreign aid, cut PBS and Planned Parent Hood's millions, there are a lot of cuts that can be made other than our protection.
-The Republicans seem to be aligning now behind the apparent winner of the popular vote Donald Trump, even if some have to hold their noses .
+The Republicans seem to be aligning now behind the winner of the general election Donald Trump, even if some have to hold their noses .
 The Democrats now appear on the verge of splitting into two parties.
 The outright socialists like Bernie, and liberal feminist who will vote for Hillary just because she is female.
-Even liberal media polls show a dead heat between Hillary and Trump, but we think these polls are wrong.
-To us it is starting to look like a Trump landslide.
+Even liberal media polls indicated a dead heat between Hillary and Trump, but we think these polls were wrong.
+To us it is looked like a Trump landslide.
 Plain and simply all Democratic party propaganda to the opposite , Hispanics of Cuban origin remember the Bay of Pigs, they are not going to vote Democratic.
 Most other Hispanics are Catholic and in vehement disagreement with Democratic support of abortion on demand.
 But to hear the Democratic pundits and liberal media one would think that it is a given that the Democrats "own" the American Hispanic vote.
 We served on active duty with many great Americans of Hispanic heritage including newly arrived legal immigrants.
 They don't march lock step for anyone.
 We have to wonder if the media and the liberals pundits even know any Hispanics.
-Talking with real American women and real American blacks we don't see either of those votes going as a solid block to either candidate, but find that real people are not nearly as adverse to a Trump presidency as the media and democrats would have the public believe.
+Talking with real American women and real American blacks we didn't see either of those votes going as a solid block to either candidate, but find that real people are not nearly as adverse to a Trump presidency as the media and democrats would have the public believe.

 Lincoln said : "You can fool all of the people some of the time, and some of the people all of the time, but you can't fool all of the people all of the time. " The people have woken up!
-We predict that they will put Trump in.
-We caution that the people this time, must stay on the alert and insist of the change promised.
+We predicted that they would put Trump in.
+We caution that the people this time, must stay on the alert and insist on the change promised.
 The people must watch everybody like a hawk for the next eight years, tossing out of office anyone who doesn't display common sense and practicality, and respect for the tax payers.
 We live in a democratic republic, that means that the majority are not entitled to exercise tyranny over the minority.
 Tax payers are quickly becoming the minority while tax receivers are becoming a majority.
 Many of the tax drainers are not actually lawfully entitled to vote.
 If the tax payers stand together this time they may well restore the balance and protect their minority rights.
-We simply can not afford to provide lavish life styles for the those who vote for a living vice work for a living.
+We simply can not afford to provide lavish life styles for those who vote for a living vice work for a living.
 But if we don't pay strict attention over the long haul, the reform won't last.
 There is no easier road to public office than to promise "freebies" from the public treasury.
 Now is the time to start teaching personal responsibility again, But we must start by restoring national security with a second to none military or we have learned nothing from two world wars.